frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

 If all is correct, the final weight of the assembly should be 1.946 lb.

 Here, you're introduced to yet another highly useful Featurescript for creating gussets.
+Additionally, notice that we only model 1 of each type of gusset in the part studio.
+For the tubes, we choose to model all of the tubes even though the two vertical tubes are the same - this is to make assembly more parametric since the tube would otherwise be difficult to mate.

 It should be noted that while fixing the tube is not considered an [assembly best practice](/best-practices/assembly-setup#origin-cube-method) for setting the origin of an assembly, it is sufficient for the purposes of these exercises.

 ### Exercise 4: Climber Hook

 As you get more comfortable with modeling, we can begin to draw more complex parts.
 For this exercise, you will create a climber hook and tube.
 Then, you will create the assembly and mate together the components.
+Here an example of a robot utilizing climbing hooks:

 You will utilize the `Spacer` Featurescript for this exercise.

+<center>**Exercise 4 Instruction Slides**</center>

 <!-- Slideshow container -->
 <div class="slideshow-container">